Donate to a Program

 Operation K9 is a joint program provided by RSL DefenceCare and the Royal Society for the Blind (RSB).
 Operation K9 dogs are provided to veterans of the Australian Defence Forces (ADF) who have a diagnosed Post Traumatic Stress Disorder (PTSD).

 An Operation K9 dog is an accredited assistance dog that can provide benefits in terms of supporting independence and social interactions as well as a range of client specific tasks tailored to the veteran’s needs.

-To be eligible to apply for an Operation K9 Dog, the applicant must have served or currently be serving in the Australian Defence Force and have a diagnosed PTSD that has been acquired during a military operation.
-All applicants must be 18 years of age.
+To be eligible to apply for an Operation K9 Dog, the applicant must have served in the Australian Defence Force and have a diagnosed PTSD that has been acquired during a military operation.
+All applicants must be over the age of 18.